-Second Review for Timber Harvest Plan 1-02-052 HUM (THP) was conducted on June 13, 2002.
-Representatives from the California Department of Forestry and Fire Protection (CDF) and the Pacific Lumber Company (PALCO) were present, while the North Coast Regional Water Quality Control Board (the Regional Water Board) staff participated by telephone.
+Second Review for Timber Harvest Plan 1-02-258 HUM (THP) was originally conducted on January 24, 2003, postponed, and completed on January 30, 2003.
+Representatives from the California Department of Forestry and Fire Protection (CDF), Humboldt County State Parks, and the Pacific Lumber Company (PALCO) were present for all or portions of both meetings, while the North Coast Regional Water Quality Control Board (Regional Water Board) staff participated by telephone.

-The Regional Water Board staff disagree with the second review team chairman's recommendation for approval because, among other things, two of the Regional Water Board staff recommendations were not included in this THP.
-The recommendations were made concerning this plan in meeting the goals of the Forest Practices Act and the requirements of the Sustained Yield Plan and are explained below.
+The Regional Water Board staff disagrees with the second review team chairman's recommendation for approval because, among other things, the Regional Water Board staff pre-harvest inspection (PHI) recommendations were not included in this THP.
+Our concerns regarding this THP's role in meeting the goals of the Forest Practices Act and the requirements of PALCO's Sustained Yield Plan (SYP) is explained below.